chocolateboy/babel-plugin-async-try-catch/README.md

 If an exception is thrown, it is passed to a callback whose `this` value is set to the `this` value inside the catch block.
-The callback name is currently hardwired to `asyncBlock`, but this will be configurable when Babel adds support for [plugin options](https://github.com/babel/babel/issues/1833).
+The callback name is currently hardwired to `asyncError`, but this will be configurable when Babel adds support for [plugin options](https://github.com/babel/babel/issues/1833).

 If an async function's sole top-level statement is a try/catch, try/finally or try/catch/finally